teddybear082/UGVR/README.md

 -Allow user to remap controls in interface

--Allow user to modify game (like UEVR) to change camera transform, reparent XR camera to a different game element, child nodes to controller locations
+-Allow user to modify game (like UEVR) to change camera transform, reparent XR camera to a different game element, child nodes to controller locations, change position of hand nodes

 ## Use